SAP-samples/teched2023-XP265/exercises/ex0/README.md

 Now that we know what the SAP Cloud Services are and we understood what the scope of this hands-on session is, let us check the system access.
 For this session you will need access to a SAP Cloud Identity Service (SCI) tenant and a SAP SuccessFactors instance.

+1. Search for the internet browser on your computer and navigate to your SCI administrative console.

 The SAP Cloud Identity Service tenant URL is specific for your seat in the workshop room.

 Seat number in workshop: XY
 URL: https://bestrunXY.accounts.ondemand.com/admin/

 | Seat         | SCI tenant |
 |--------------|:-----:|